trupti-K-ghenand/PRODIGY_CS_01/README.md

 ## 🛡️ Caesar Cipher Encryption and Decryption Tool

 ## 📜 Overview
-This project implements a simple Caesar Cipher encryption and decryption tool using Python.
+This program implements a simple Caesar Cipher encryption and decryption tool using Python.
 The Caesar Cipher is a type of substitution cipher in which each letter in the plaintext is shifted a certain number of places down the alphabet.
 This tool allows users to input a message and two shift values (keys) to perform encryption and decryption.

 ## 📚 Theoretical Explanation